Rucknium/misc-research/CashFusion-Descendant-Analysis/README.md

 ## How to reproduce the analysis

 Be advised that the analysis takes several weeks of computing time, upwards of 50 GB of available RAM, and about 400 GB of storage space to execute.
+The scripts call [this](https://gist.githubusercontent.com/jeffwong/5925000/raw/bf02ed0dd2963169a91664be02fb18e45c4d1e20/sqlitewritetable.R) external script file and downloads [this](https://github.com/Rucknium/CashFusionStats/raw/main/data/fusions_df.rds) R data file.

 ### Prerequisites